 All garage doors manufactured after 1993 are required to have sensors.
 Federal law requires manufacturers of residential garage door operators to have an automatic, inherent reverse feature that reverses direction two seconds after sensors pick up a physical obstruction.
 They also must have a 30-second reverse timer that triggers the opening motion 30 seconds after sensing the door has not settled into the fully closed position.
 If you have a garage door older than 1993, we can retrofit a sensor for you.

 You must also have a secondary entrapment protection system, which can be an attached external device (such as an edge sensor or photoelectric eye) or an inherent secondary system (typically a sectional door with automatic operator combination, with the entire door system acting as a force-sensing device).

-2. SECURITY: You should have at least two or even three secure ways of opening and closing your garage door in the event of a power outage, a broken operator or door mechanism, or even a lost or misplaced remote.
-Learn how to open and close your garage with a back-up hand-held device, a keypad (usually installed along the door frame) or utilizing the manual override cord (the dangling red cord) to open the door when there is no power.
-Make sure to test each device regularly to ensure you can manage in case of a blackout or other emergency.
+You should have at least two or even three secure ways of opening and closing your garage door in the event of a power outage, a broken operator or door mechanism, or even a lost or misplaced remote.
+Learn how to open and close your garage with a backup hand-held device, a keypad (usually installed along the door frame), or utilizing a manual override cord (the dangling red cord) to open the door when there is no power.
+Make sure to test each device regularly to ensure you can manage it in case of a blackout or other emergency.

 - It’s The Whole Garage, Not Just the Door: